-Àdísà is the co-author of two books along with Thomas Parham and Joseph White on African American psychology, The Psychology of Blacks: an African Centered Perspective (1999) and the fourth edition of The Psychology of Blacks: Centering our perspectives in the African consciousness (2010).
-He was a contributing author to the seminal ASCAC World History Project (1998) as well as Black Psychology (2004)edited by Reginald Jones.
+He is the co-author of two books on African American psychology with Thomas Parham and Joseph White, The Psychology of Blacks: an African Centered Perspective (1999) and the fourth edition of The Psychology of Blacks: Centering our perspectives in the African consciousness (2010).
+He was a contributing author to the seminal ASCAC World History Project as well as Black Psychologyedited by Reginald Jones.
 He has published numerous scholarly essays, articles, book reviews and book chapters on African and African American life and culture.

 Niobe Duke is a recent alumnus of UCI, Class of 2018 with in a B.A.
 Business and Economics.
 Among her many roles as a student leader on campus she has served in the following capacities: Special Assistant for Financial Affairs at the Center for Black Cultures, Resources and Research at UC Irvine; Outreach Student Coordinator for SOAR at UC Irvine; and IRISE Student Coordinator at UC Irvine.
 Niobe brings a breadth and depth of student service and student programming experience to her role as program coordinator for the center.